Persius: Work

 The chief interest of Persius's work lies in its relation to Roman satire in its interpretation of Roman Stoicism, and in its use of the Latin tongue.
 The influence of Horace on Persius can, in spite of the silence of the Life, hardly have been less than that of Lucilius.
-Not only characters, as noted above, but whole phrases, thoughts and situations come direct from him.
+Not only characters, as noted above, but whole phrases, thoughts and situations come directly from him.
 The resemblance only emphasizes the difference between the caricaturist of Stoicism and its preacher.
 Persius strikes the highest note that Roman satire reached; in earnestness and moral purpose he rises far superior to the political rancour or good-natured persiflage of his predecessors and the rhetorical indignation of Juvenal.
 From him we learn how that philosophy could work on minds that still preserved the depth and purity of the old Roman gravitas.
 Some of the parallel passages in the works of Persius and Seneca are very close, and cannot be explained by assuming the use of a common source.
 Like Seneca, Persius censures the style of the day, and imitates it.
 Indeed, in some of its worst failings, straining of expression, excess of detail, exaggeration, he outbids Seneca, whilst the obscurity, which makes his little book of not seven hundred lines so difficult to read and is in no way due to great depth of thought, compares poorly with the terse clearness of the Epistolae morales.
 A curious contrast to this tendency is presented by his free use of "popular" words.
 As of Plato, so of Persius, we hear that he emulated Sophron; the authority is a late one (the Byzantine Lydus, De mag.
 I.41), but we can at least recognize in the scene that opens Sat.
 3 kinship with such work as Theocritus' Adoniazusae and the Mimes of Herodas.

 Persius's satires are composed in hexameters, except for the scazons of the short prologue above referred to.
 The first satire censures the literary tastes of the day as a reflection of the decadence of the national morals.
 The theme of Seneca's 114th letter is similar.
 The description of the recitator and the literary twaddlers after dinner is vividly natural, but an interesting passage which cites specimens of smooth versification and the languishing style is greatly spoiled by the difficulty of appreciating the points involved and indeed of distributing the dialogue (a not uncommon crux in Persius).
 The remaining satires handle in order (2) the question as to what we may justly ask of the gods (cf. Second Alcibiades), (3) the importance of having a definite aim in life, (4) the necessity of self-knowledge for public men (cf. Plato's First Alcibiades), (5) the Stoic doctrine of liberty (introduced by generous allusions to Cornutus' teaching), and (6) the proper use of money.